 But that won’t be the case if you have student loans with variable rates, which are sensitive to interest-rate fluctuations.
 In other words, when the Fed raises or lowers borrowing costs, your interest rates will likely respond in tandem.

-Even if you have a federal student loan, you might not be entirely off the hook.
+Even some federal student loan borrowers could benefit.
 Before 2006, the U.S. Department of Education offered student loans with variable rates.

 What you should do if your student loan rate is variable